floating-ui/floating-ui/README.md

 ## Install

-Choose the package that suits you.
+Floating UI is platform-agnostic and supports a variety of platforms.

-### Vanilla DOM positioning
+### Vanilla

-Use with vanilla JavaScript or a non-React framework ([view tutorial](https://floating-ui.com/docs/tutorial)).
+Use on the web with vanilla JavaScript or a non-React framework ([view tutorial](https://floating-ui.com/docs/tutorial)).

 ```shell